engenegr/plugin-hosted-channels/README.md

 A tricky point here is that HC may get suspended while having incoming and outgoing active HTLCs, and this situation requires careful handling from Host and Client to properly calculate a new balance in `hc-overridepropose`.
 Specifically, Host must wait until all active HTLCs get resolved in one way or another, and only after that it's safe to propose an override.

-For `... -> Host -> Client -> ...` payments there are 3 ways in which these HTLCs may get resolved:
+For OUT `... -> Host -> Client -> ...` payments there are 3 ways in which these HTLCs may get resolved:

 1. Either Client provides a preimage for related HTLC off-chain before HTLC's CLTV expiry: in this case Host node resolves a payment upstream using a preimage immediately, and resolved payment info will be seen in logs later when Host inspects a suspended HC.
 An `UpdateFulfillHtlc` message will also be present in `nextRemoteUpdates` list of suspended HC.
 2. Or Client provides a preimage on-chain via `hc-broadcastpreimages` command before HTLC's CLTV expiry: given that Host listens to Blockchain live data a suspended HC will be notified with chain-extracted preimage once it gets included in a block, and further progress will be similar to the first case.